thehapax/bisq-bots/telegram/README.md

         - price (in btc _and_ altcoin/fiat, including corresponding range, if applicable)
         - ordered by spread % (if possible?) **Version 2**
             - need to check if api can be changed to include this in /offers endpoint
+## Further notes
+Some API reorganization and restructuring would need to be done to make it bit more flexible than what we have currently.
+To reduce overfetching I would need to take a look at the underlying node structure that is feeding us data.
+This would be a significantly more involved effort than just buildling a telegram bot.

 Sample response:
 **Version 1 - HTML works for Keyboard buttons**